Barclays is offering £100 cashback to new customers who sign up to its recently launched digital advice service.

 To receive the £100 cashback reward, customers’ Plan and Invest accounts will need to place the £5,000 minimum within 90 days of opening.

 It is the latest provider to launch offers and deals in a bid to entice new customers.

 Just last week, Interactive Investor announced it was offering £100 cashback for Isa transfers and had paused Sipp fees.

 Robo-advisers have come and gone in recent years.
-The sector has attracted capital from large financial services firms such as Schroders, which backs Nutmeg, and LV, which backs Wealthify.
+The sector has attracted capital from large financial services firms such as Schroders, which backs Nutmeg, Aviva, which backs Wealthify, and LV, which funds Wealth Wizards.